Animating an Effect

 In some cases, you may want to have the intensity, color, or another parameter of an effect animated.
-For example, you may want an object to fade in or out.
-To do this, you would connect it to a Transparency effect, and make the effect's transparency level animated so that it increases or decreases as your scene plays.
-You can animate an effect's parameter by creating a function curve for that parameter.
-You can then add keyframes to the function and set them to different values, hence making your effect's parameter change value progressively as your scene plays.
-To create a function for an effect's parameter, you will need to use the Layer Properties view.
+For example, you may want an object to fade in or out, which would require making its transparency level animated so that it increases or decreases as your scene goes.
+You can animate an effect's parameters by creating a function curve for its parameter.
+You can then add keyframes to the function and set them to different values, hence making your effect's parameter change value as your scene plays out.
+To do this, you will need to use the Layer Properties view.

 - Add an effect node to the Node view by doing one of the following:

-- Right-click in the Node view and select Insert > effect.
+- Right-click in the Node view and select Insert > desired effect.

 - Drag a node from the Node Library view to the Node view.